 Hyphen-Labs, Ida Ely Rubin Artists in Residence at the MIT Center for Art, Science & Technology, were hosted by William Uricchio, professor of Comparative Media Studies and principal investigator of the Open Documentary Lab, and Sarah Wolozin, director of the Open Documentary Lab.
-The artists will collaborate with faculty and researchers in several MIT labs: Imagination, Computation and Expression; Synthetic Neurobiology; and the Center for Civic Media.
+The artists collaborated with faculty and researchers in several MIT labs: Imagination, Computation and Expression; Synthetic Neurobiology; and the Center for Civic Media.
 Hyphen-Labs is developing the next phase of NeuroSpeculative AfroFeminism, a three-part digital narrative at the intersection of product design, virtual reality (VR) and neuroscience, which explores the lack of multidimensional representations of black and brown women in technology and futurism.

 Hyphen-Labs believes that understanding the perception and malleability of body representations is crucial for identifying the impact of new media and technology on implicit bias across the spectrum of identity.
 To that end, they create large-scale experiences and installations that address design bias, using science fiction to imagine new worlds and propose alternative futures.
-Through collaborations with OpenDocLab and MIT researchers and students, Hyphen-Labs will examine co-creation, embodied cognition, critical design and digital disruptions in the speculative design space.
-In addition to developing new products and chapters of the VR narrative, they will continue research around implicit bias to identify the neural mechanisms engaged during embodied experiences.
+Through collaborations with OpenDocLab and MIT researchers and students, Hyphen-Labs examined co-creation, embodied cognition, critical design and digital disruptions in the speculative design space.
+In addition to developing new products and chapters of the VR narrative, they continued research around implicit bias to identify the neural mechanisms engaged during embodied experiences.